DevTeam/Pure.DI/readme/tostring-hint.md

 string classDiagram = composition.ToString();
 ```

+Developers who start using DI technology often complain that they stop seeing the structure of the application because it is difficult to understand how it is built.
+To make life easier, you can add the _ToString_ hint by telling the generator to create a `ToString()` method.
-For more hints, see [this](https://github.com/DevTeam/Pure.DI/blob/master/README.md#setup-hints) page.
+For more hints, see [this](README.md#setup-hints) page.

 The following partial class will be generated: